TrucGiang204/AST_AUDIO/README.md

 ## 📚 Citation

-Please cite related papers if you use ADD-RSC.
+Please cite related papers if you use ADD4RSC.

 ```
 @article{dong2025adaptive,